joshbegley/nyt-latest/README.md

 `A group waving Trump flags and chanting “four more years” created a commotion at a polling location in Fairfax, Va.
 A county official said some voters and staff members felt intimidated.`\
 https://nytimes.com/2020/09/19/us/politics/trump-supporters-early-voting-virginia.html?searchResultPosition=1

-**Wolff Leads DeChambeau at U.S. Open, as Power Paves the Way**\
+**Matthew Wolff Leads Bryson DeChambeau at U.S. Open as Power Paves the Way**\
-`A fast start and some steady nerves gave Matthew Wolff a two-shot lead entering the final round of only his second major championship.`\
+`A fast start and some steady nerves gave Wolff a two-shot lead entering the final round of only his second major championship.`\
 https://nytimes.com/2020/09/19/sports/golf/us-open-leaderboard-wolff.html?searchResultPosition=2

 **Joe Biden’s Court Vacancy Plan: More Talk of Health Care and the Pandemic**\